Fa2bio/Delivery-Api/README.md

 ## <a name="what-is-it"></a>What is it?

-- Delivery-Api is a REST-API developed in Java, Spring Boot and MySQL.
+- Delivery-Api is a RESTFul-API developed in Java, Spring Boot and MySQL.
 This API is designed to manage a back-end application for managing a food delivery enterprise.

 ## <a name="requirements"></a>Requirements